Director: Maryanne McLeod, BA, MAEd

-The best use of computers in early education sites the creative learning advantages of high quality interactive media.
-That works especially well when combined with good teaching and complimentary curriculum resources.
+The best use of computers in early education sites the creative learning advantages of high-quality interactive media.
+That works especially well when combined with good teaching and complementary curriculum resources.
 Well used, this interactivity and complimentary curriculum formation can accelerate learning and narrow the achievement gaps for children from low- income families compared to more affluent students.

 Studies have shown that the most successful effects of computers for young children come from their use by smart teachers to match the use of computers with:

 2. individual student’s interests

 Selecting the right software and computer medium is like choosing any other learning material used in classrooms.
 The ultimate criteria for technology selection boils down to a simple criterion: what promotes the most positive outcomes for each child (NAEYC, 2009)